 It’s cheesy, it’s easy, and it’s even a healthy weeknight dinner option.
 Best of all, this enchilada recipe only needs one pan!
-Black beans, sweet potatoes, and tortilla strips are all cooked together in a skillet for a delicious spicy dinner ready in no time.
+Black beans, sweet potatoes, and tortilla strips are all cooked together in a skillet for a delicious flavorful dinner ready in no time.

 This Mexican-inspired dinner is even vegetarian.
-Growing up in Wisconsin, my meals usually consisted of a very clear meat, starch and vegetable—but don’t be afraid to try something new!
+Growing up in Wisconsin, my meals usually consisted of a meat, starch and vegetable—but don’t be afraid to try something new!
 This is incredibly tasty without any meat necessary, and that’s one less step you have to do for dinner.
-There is already a ton of fiber and protein from the sweet potatoes and black beans, so one serving of this tends to fill me up.
+There is already a ton of fiber and protein from the sweet potatoes and black beans, so one serving of this tends to fill you up.
 But okay, if you insist, add in shredded chicken for half of the sweet potatoes.

 To start your skillet, first cook some onions, garlic, and sweet potatoes together until the potatoes start to become fork-tender.
-The black beans, enchilada sauce, and thick strips of tortilla should be stirred in next.
+The black beans, enchilada sauce, and thin strips of tortilla should be stirred in next.
 You can adjust the amount of tortilla to your own preference; it adds some texture to the dish but you don’t have to actually wrap anything in the tortillas.
 You can make your own enchilada sauce or get it straight from the store.
 I think homemade tastes better, but ya know sometimes there just isn’t the time for that.

 Serve this up piping hot.
 Top with a little guacamole (all day every day), sour cream, or hot sauce.
 I mixed a little lime juice with sour cream to drizzle on top.
 You could also sneak a little diced jalapeno in there.
 Oh you know you want to.

-- 1-2 tbsp extra virgin olive oil
+- 2 tbsp extra virgin olive oil, divided

-- 1 medium yellow onion, diced
+- 1 small yellow onion, diced

-- 4 cloves garlic, minced
+- 3 cloves garlic, minced

 - 1 tsp cumin

-- 1 15-oz. can black beans
+- 1 15-oz. can black beans, drained

-- 1 15-oz. can red enchilada sauce
+- 1 ½ cups red enchilada sauce

-- 1 cup colby jack cheese, shredded
+- 1 cup monterey jack cheese, shredded

-- Fresh cilantro, to serve
+- Fresh cilantro

 - Heat one tablespoon of olive oil in a large skillet over medium heat.
-Add the onions and saute for 4-6 minutes until soft.
+Add the onions and saute for 3-4 minutes until soft.
 Stir in the garlic and cook for one minute more.

 - Stir in the black beans, tortilla strips, and enchilada sauce.
 Turn down the heat to medium-low and stir in half of the cheese.
 Simmer for 4-5 minutes or until the sweet potatoes are tender.